Alabama Quality Initiatives

-Blue Cross and Blue Shield of Alabama is committed to the development, implementation, administration and monitoring of programs designed to promote the delivery of quality healthcare and services.
-As a result, Blue Cross maintains a Quality Management (QM) program designed to promote compliance with applicable standards and regulations by systematically monitoring, evaluating and improving the care and service delivered to customers while focusing on health status, health outcomes and experience.
-This multidimensional approach allows Blue Cross to focus on opportunities to improve health outcomes, member and provider satisfaction, and operational processes.
-The QM Program promotes the accountability of all employees, delegates, and network providers for the care and service provided to our members.
+Blue Cross and Blue Shield of Alabama is committed to the development, implementation, administration, and monitoring of programs designed to promote the delivery of quality healthcare and services.
+As a result, Blue Cross maintains a Quality Management (QM) program to oversee compliance of quality standards mandated by regulatory and accrediting entities and corporate quality initiatives.
+Through systematically monitoring and evaluating care and service, the QM program supports corporate efforts on improving quality care delivery to members.
+Our multidimensional approach guides Blue Cross’ direction on opportunities to improve health status and outcomes.
+Areas of emphasis include member experience and satisfaction, provider performance, and internal operational processes.
+The QM program promotes a balance of system and individual accountability of all employees, delegates, and network providers for the care and service provided to our members.

 The goals of the QM Program are to: